bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 * Text to be engraved on the product
 * A selected color for an unfinished product before it’s shipped

 Critically, the modifier will not change the SKU/variant fulfilled, and you cannot track inventory against combinations of modifier values.
-Modifiers typically would not change which product is “picked off the shelf” in the warehouse, but they change what happens to that product before sending it to the shopper, or how a merchant can send it.
+Modifiers typically would not change which product is "picked off the shelf" in the warehouse, but they change what happens to that product before sending it to the shopper, or how a merchant can send it.

 Modifier options:
 * May be required or non-required